openfans-community-offical/Debian-Pi-Aarch64/update.md

 5. upkg pkg update to version "2019.11.10";

-6. Add a command video player support with H264-V4L2-M2M hardware acceleration, and fixed some
+6. Add a command line video player support with H264-V4L2-M2M hardware acceleration, and fixed some
    issues for hardware acceleration of video stream;

 7. Make a new build system on a Arm64-env physical server;